Sharmeen-Fatima/Cyber-Security/Digital_Forensic & Ethical_Hacking/How_To_Install_Kali_Linux_In_Your_PC.md

 ## 📖 What is Linux?

-**Linux** is an open-source operating system just like Windows and macOS.
+**Linux** is an open-source operating system, similar to Windows and macOS.
 It is widely used by developers, cybersecurity professionals, and system administrators.

 ### 💡 Why do we use Linux?